Geldeston: Geography

-Geldeston falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of South Norfolk.
+According to the 2021 census, Geldeston has a total population of 407 people which demonstrates an increase from the 397 people listed in the 2011 census.

+Geldeston is located along the course of the River Waveney.

 St. Michael's Church

+Geldeston's parish church is dedicated to Saint Michael and is one of Norfolk's 124 remaining round-tower churches, dating from the Twelfth Century.
+St. Michael's is located outside of the village on Yarmouth Road and has been Grade II listed since 1960.
+St. Michael's holds monthly Sunday services and is part of the Waveney Marshlands Benefice.

-Geldeston's parish church is dedicated to Saint Michael and is one of Norfolk's 124 remaining round-tower churches.
-The church was significantly remodelled in the mid-Nineteenth Century based on the designs of Thomas Penrice and J. L. Clemence, with stained-glass depicting the Risen Christ installed by Leonard Walker in the mid-Twentieth Century.
-St Michael is a Church of England church, falling under the Diocese of Norwich.
-The current incumbent of the parish is the Reverend David Smith, who was licensed as priest-in-charge of the Waveney Benefice and the Raveningham Group on 4 March 2020.
-He moved from the Harling United Benefice in southwest Norfolk.
-The previous rector, until June 2018, was Julie Oddy-Bates.
+St. Michael's was significantly remodelled in the mid-Nineteenth Century based on the designs of Thomas Penrice and J. L. Clemence, with stained-glass depicting the Risen Christ installed by Leonard Walker in the mid-Twentieth Century.

 Amenities

 The village hall was originally opened in 1924.
 It underwent significant renovation from 2016 onwards and is now a registered charity.